 The later part of 2001, Dr. Sasso, Dr. Macadaeg and Dr. Renkens met in Seattle, Washington, while at a spine society meeting, and Indiana Spine Group was conceived.
 Each founding physician brought a different perspective re: treating spinal pain, therefore giving them the mission they were striving to achieve; a comprehensive spine practice, wherein patients with spinal disorders and/or abnormalities, could get treated exclusively at one practice.

 April 1, 2002, the doors to Indiana Spine Group opened for the very first time at Harcourt and 86th street in Indianapolis, IN.
 Dr. Thomas Reilly, orthopedic spine surgeon, completed his fellowship at the newly developed practice and moved on to be a prominent figure at Indiana Spine Group in Kokomo, IN.
-Since then, Paul Kraemer, MD, John Arbuckle, MD, Jonathan Gentile, MD, Justin Miller, MD, Joseph Smucker, MD, Jose Vitto, MD and Robert Funk, MD, have joined the practice respectively, bringing a wide spectrum of experience, making Indiana Spine Group one of the most successful comprehensive spine practices in the region.
+Since then, Paul Kraemer, MD, John Arbuckle, MD, Jonathan Gentile, MD, Justin Miller, MD, Joseph Smucker, MD, Jose Vitto, MD, Robert Funk, MD and Barrett Boody, MD, have joined the practice respectively, bringing a wide spectrum of experience, making Indiana Spine Group one of the most successful comprehensive spine practices in the region.

-Indiana Spine Group expanded their practice and built a stand-alone building in 2011 in Carmel, IN and currently has practices in Kokomo and Greenwood and see patients in Fishers, Indianapolis and Danville.
+Indiana Spine Group expanded their practice and built a stand-alone building in 2011 in Carmel, IN and currently has practices in Kokomo and Greenwood and see patients in Fishers, Indianapolis, Danville, Greenfield and Rushville.

 Rick Sasso, M.D., is a board-certified orthopaedic surgeon, specializing in spine surgery.
 Additionally, he is a professor and chief of spine surgery at the Indiana University School of Medicine, Department of Orthopaedic Surgery.
 Dr. Sasso has dedicated his medical career to the comprehensive treatment and surgery of spinal disorders and abnormalities.